Global stocks rally, Europe at record highs, dollar gains

 PHOTO

-A gauge of global equity markets closed in on a record high on Friday in anticipation of central bank interest rate cuts and strong corporate earnings, while the dollar rose despite signs of slowing U.S. economic growth.
+NEW YORK/LONDON - A rally in global equity markets lifted stocks in Europe to record highs on Friday amid strong corporate earnings and hopes central bank interest rate cuts are near, while the dollar edged higher despite signs of slowing U.S. economic growth.

-European shares were set to post their biggest weekly gain since late January, with the pan-regional STOXX 600 index headed to its sixth straight session of gains, while the Dow industrials were on track to register eight daily advances in a row as early gains on Wall Street turned mixed.
+European shares posted their biggest weekly gain since late January, with the pan-regional STOXX 600 index rising for a sixth straight session, while the FTSE 100 in London hit yet another record high.

+The Dow industrials index registered its eighth daily advance as the three major Wall Street indexes posted weekly gains but the Nasdaq closed marginally lower on the day.

-The strong performance on either side of the Atlantic pushed MSCI's all-country world index toward a record closing high.
+Strong performance on both sides of the Atlantic, along with gains overnight in Tokyo and elsewhere in Asia, pushed MSCI's all-country world index within 0.2% of a record closing high.

-Driving Wall Street higher are better-than-expected U.S. corporate results and the potential for the Federal Reserve to cut interest rates this year, said Thomas Hayes, chairman and managing member at Great Hill Capital LLC in New York.

-"Higher jobless claims than expected yesterday put the Fed on its back foot.
-The Fed not only is watching inflation, but if they saw some weakening in the jobs market that would potentially be cause to move ahead with cuts," he said.
+U.S. equity markets took comfort from earning season as corporate results in aggregate beat expectations, said Dec Mullarkey, managing director of investment strategy and asset allocation at SLC Management in Boston.

+"It certainly gave some assurance that growth is holding up while companies protect profit margins," Mullarkey said, referring to corporate America.

 The dollar pared initial declines and turned modestly higher as investors assessed a reading on U.S. consumer sentiment and sifted through a flurry of comments from Fed officials.